themachinethatgoesping/themachinethatgoesping/docs/source/first_steps/contribute.rst

 .. admonition:: ToDo
    :class: admonition-todo

-   This page still has to be written.
+   This page still has to be written. ..
+Just contact me if you want to contribute: peter.urban@ugent.be :-)

 .. _installation_from_source: